Volterra Tuscany, Italy Travel Guide

 An octagonal structure (13th century) opposite the Main church, including a Romanesque portal and striking interior.

 Balze di Volterra (Volterra Bluffs): Dramatic, crumbling cliffs created by erosion, demonstrating an uniquely stark beauty, especially at sunset.
-Other points along the town walls (near Porta Fiorentina and Porta all'Arco) offer Tuscan countryside views.
+Other points along the city walls (near Porta Fiorentina and Porta all'Arco) offer Tuscan countryside views.

 The Balze forms the most prominent geological feature, a prime example of erosion shaping powerful landscapes.
 Alabaster quarries in the surrounding hills have shaped Volterra's identity for millennia.